 Originally Presented July 8-9, 2020, updated February 4, 2022

-Unity College Distance Education (DE) is the fully accredited online education Sustainable Education Business Unit (SEBU) at Unity College and was founded in 2016 as the second SEBU under the Enterprise Education Model.
+Unity Environmental University Distance Education (DE) is the fully accredited online education Sustainable Education Business Unit (SEBU) at Unity Environmental University and was founded in 2016 as the second SEBU under the Enterprise Education Model.
 Enterprise Education is a structural model that enables individual units to function independently while sharing some centralized services.

 When it began, DE offered only two graduate degree programs, and has since grown to offer eight graduate degrees, two graduate certificates, fifteen undergraduate degrees, two undergraduate certificates, numerous micro-credentials, and badges.
 DE is structured in a way that puts the student experience ahead of all else.
 The recruitment, advising, course design, and instruction are designed by experts in their respective fields.

 No one role in the DE organization functions as an island.
 They are all interwoven to enhance the student experience, leveraging training, communication, and technology, to meet their goals.

 Dr. Amy Arnett (Vice President, Unity College Distance Education) and Dr. Melik Peter Khoury (President, Unity College) present A history of Unity College: Distance Education

 Marketing and enrollment management both play a crucial role in how we reach prospective students, and how they ultimately enroll in Distance Education.
 We have five guiding principles for how we work, and five for how we engage with students.
 Our work principles are: put students first, create a team, invest in marketing, data talks, and embrace systematic change.
 Our principles for engaging with students are: know your audience, remove barriers to entry, set expectations and seek agreement, continuous engagement, and last but certainly not least, make it easy.